-Keystone keeps reusable rules and Skills in profiles, writes the right files into each project, and turns outside edits into a review queue before they become shared truth.
+Keystone keeps reusable rules and Skills in profiles, writes the right files into each project, and turns outside edits into a review queue before they become shared truth — with automatic snapshots of the whole library, so you can roll back anytime.

 Native macOS 14+ · Local-first · Free to download